Room (2015)

 Act I

 First things first.
 Jack (Jacob Tremblay – Before I Wake, Shut In) is a boy.
-Even though he looks and sounds like a girl, he is a boy.
+Even though he looks and sounds like a girl, he is, in fact, a boy.
 Jack is not short for Jackie.
-I swear I was an hour and a half into this movie, and I wasn’t sure if Jack was a boy or a girl.
+I swear, I was an hour and a half into this movie, and I wasn’t sure if Jack was a boy or a girl.
 I honestly believed that they called her him for reasons only known to Ma/Joy (Brie Larson – Short Term 12, Rampart).
-Larson is a lock for a Best Actress Academy Award nomination, and, honestly, it’s going to take something magical from winning this award.
-But, my gosh, was this the performance of the year.
+Larson is a lock for a Best Actress Academy Award nomination.
+It’s going to take something magical for her not to win this award.
+It was the performance of the year.
 I’ll say this a couple of times, but Room is two different movies in one, and both are needed to be as successful as it was.
 And what do you need for this to occur?
-Will you want the fallout from the movie’s first half to be reflected in the second half.
+Will you want the fallout from the movie’s first half to be reflected in the second half?
 And boy is it.
 Larson’s change from Act 1 to Act 2 is nothing short of masterful.
 While the first half of this movie is really a joint vehicle being driven by Tremblay and Larson, the second half is all Larson and mesmerizing (see spoilers below).

 Act II

 Again, I’m not spoiling anything that wasn’t already shown in the previews.
-The movie could have been over when Jack does escape and Joy reunites with her parents.
+The movie could have ended when Jack escapes and Joy reunites with her parents.
 It could have been a movie about survival and escape.
-The first hour was, and as memorable as it was, what will stick with you will be the second half.
+The first hour was memorable, and as memorable as it was, what will stick with you will be the second half.
 How will Jack learn to live in a world he never knew existed?
 How will Joy readjust to society?
 What sort of detrimental effects will seven years of solitude have on her?
-When she returns to her childhood home for the first time, she sees her room is exactly how she left it.
-And this wise woman that we’ve learned all about was a 16 or 17-year-old kid the last time she had been a part of society.
+When she returns to her childhood home for the first time, she sees that her room is exactly how she left it.
+And this wise woman, whom we’ve learned all about, was a 16- or 17-year-old when she last participated in society.
 She has the same posters and clippings that any teenage girl might have on her walls.
 It is heartbreaking.
 And then to be a spectator as Joy slowly unravels as she tries to come to terms with the last seven years of her life was difficult for me.
 Everything is not okay.
 Yes, she is free physically, but somebody ruined her life, and she has to try to make sense of it all.
 She has to deal with the police, doctors, psychologists, the media, her family, and even Jack.
 We feel her strain and begin to worry for her.
-This is where, in my opinion, Larson won herself an Oscar.
+It is here where Larson won herself an Oscar.
 I cannot see anybody bringing out more realistic raw emotion in audiences this year.
 The critics will recognize and reward this with at least a nomination.
 I fear this film will not bring enough film-goers to the theater, which would be a real shame.
 This movie is too powerful and too important not to see.

 ***Spoilers***

-There are a couple of significant themes in this movie.
+The movie features several significant themes.
 The first is that just because we physically escape a trying event in our lives doesn’t mean we can ever escape the emotional trauma.
-When this movie was an hour old and Jack had escaped and was soon reunited with Ma, I wondered what the heck the second half was going to be about.
-I had no idea it would turn into what it turned into.
+When this movie was an hour old and Jack had escaped and was soon reunited with Ma, I wondered what the second half would be about.
+I had no idea it would develop into what it did.
 And this is where Abrahamson excelled.
 Have I mentioned that this was the same man who directed the movie Frank just a year ago?
-Though liberated from the confines of that tiny Room, the emotional toll on Frank and particularly Ma was just beginning.
+Though liberated from the confines of that tiny Room, the emotional toll on Frank and particularly Ma was beginning.
 The exasperation of being freed, followed by the mass hysteria of their story, followed by the depression of losing seven years of her life while everyone else got to live normally, proved to be too much for Ma at times.
 And Larson brought that out in grand fashion.
 And again, thank you, Abrahamson, for devoting an hour to Post Traumatic Stress Disorder (PTSD).
 And props to A-List actors Joan Allen (The Candidate, Nixon) and William H. Macy (Fargo, The Cooler) for agreeing to be part of this movie even though they didn’t get any screen time until the last 45 minutes.
 Allen played Nancy, Ma’s mother, while Macy played Robert, her father.
-Allen was particularly effective as a woman trying to do the best for the daughter she thought she forever lost and the grandson that she believed she never had.
+Allen was particularly effective as a woman trying to do the best for the daughter she thought she had forever lost and the grandson that she believed she never had.
 These are traumatic events that most people, fortunately, will never have to experience.
 But, like with any major life-changing event for the worse, you can’t prepare for it.
-All you can do is adapt to the situation and try to be the best person.
+All you can do is adapt to the situation and strive to be the best person you can be.
 This is Allen’s best work since her incredible performance in The Candidate.

-Another theme in this movie is that trials and tribulations often show who rises to the occasion and disappears.
+Another theme in this movie is that trials and tribulations often reveal who rises to the occasion and who falls short.
 Nancy rises in the call of duty, along with her partner Leo (Tom McCamus – The Claim, Last Night), an unsung hero in this film.
 He wasn’t in the picture before Joy disappeared, so he might be the first to say “I’m outta here” when this new life-changing event arises.
 But, instead, he does the opposite.
 He nurtures Jack, loves Nancy, and tries to do whatever he can for Joy.
-He’s a behind-the-scenes kind of guy who doesn’t seek the spotlight and finds courage when Joy’s father, Robert, can’t deal with the events and decides to leave.
-His patient approach slowly allows Jack to trust in someone else besides his mother.
+He’s a behind-the-scenes kind of guy who doesn’t seek the spotlight and finds courage when Joy’s father, Robert, is unable to cope with the events and decides to leave.
+His patient approach slowly allows Jack to trust someone else besides his mother.
 I also have to give it up to Macy for portraying such a weak character.
-This film certainly didn’t need an actor of his caliber because of the knockout performances delivered by everyone else, but it certainly did not hurt.
-His portrayal as Robert made Nancy and Leo look that much more robust, and that was exactly what Abrahamson was after.
+This film certainly didn’t need an actor of his caliber, given the knockout performances delivered by everyone else, but it certainly didn’t hurt.
+His portrayal as Robert made Nancy and Leo look that much more robust, and that was precisely what Abrahamson was after.

 Finally, there is Old Jack himself.
 Sean Bridgers (Sweet Home Alabama, The Woman), every person who sees this movie is going to hate you because you did such a fantastic job as Joy’s ruthless captor.
 You committed one of the most hideous crimes imaginable, and you kept the act up for seven years.
 While there is a lot of grey in just about every actor in every movie, there is none with Old Jack.
 You forget Room is a movie sometimes because of how plausible it is.
 People disappear all too frequently.
-If one person is held against their will, that is one person too many.
-But this is 2015, and we know that some sick people out there do terrible things, and Old Jack exemplifies that.
+But this is 2015, and we know that some troubled people out there do terrible things, and Old Jack exemplifies that.
 The next time I see Bridgers on screen, I know I will be taken right back to Room and again try to think if there is a character in recent cinema that could affect me in such a disturbing way as he did.
 You did a great job in your role, Bridgers, but I don’t think I’ll be rushing to see your next film anytime soon.

 Perhaps the movie of the year.
 2015 is well on its way to being the best movie year since 2010 (when I began my blog).
-While Sicario, Ex-Machina, and The Gift were movies that I loved and will be movies I watch again, the impact Room had on me was nothing like anything I’ve experienced in years.
-In just two hours, I was on the verge of tears on multiple occasions, I was angry at the world for being so cruel with such awful human beings, and I saw how beautiful this same world could be when filled with love.
+While SicarioEx Machina, and The Gift were movies that I loved and will watch again, the impact Room had on me was unlike anything I’ve experienced in years.
+In just two hours, I was on the verge of tears on multiple occasions, angry at the world for being so cruel to such awful human beings, and I saw how beautiful this same world could be when filled with love.
 Room hits us from all angles and never lets up.
 While certain films would convince you that you should be grateful once you are saved from an awful situation, and that life is about to get infinitely better, Room reminds us that this is far from the case.
 Joy is free physically, but she suffers from depression and an inability to relate to the world that had left her for seven years.
 It’s almost as if we are going through PTSD with her, and we care immensely that she comes out a survivor.
-We hope for the same about Jack, but even though his life is far different too, we get the sense that he will probably be okay.
+We hope for the same about Jack, but even though his life is far different, too, we get the sense that he will probably be okay.
 We don’t know about his mother.

 ***End of Spoilers***

 Room is amazing.
 If you are a film purist, this movie was made for you.
 If you are like me and try to see everything you can see, I cannot think of a film that has come out or will come out in the remainder of 2015 that will have a more lasting impact on your life.
-There will be Oscar buzz for best movie, best screenplay, Abrahamson, Tremblay, and, absolutely, Larson.
+There will be Oscar buzz for Best Movie, Best Screenplay, and, absolutely, Larson.
 If there is any justice, Larson should win for Best Actress.

 Plot 10/10 (totally riveting)